Wilmore steps up to keep local grocery stocked

 Every Tuesday at 4 p.m., Wilmore community members meet at Fitch’s IGA to volunteer for an hour to stock the shelves.

 A few months ago, Marcy Thobaben noticed that the shelves were unusually bare when shopping.
-She asked the owner of Fitch’s IGA, or “the world’s 8th wonder,” as she likes to call him, Leonard Fitch, what was going on with the empty shelves.
-He explained that he was having issues getting enough employees to restock the shelves or to unload the palettes that come on Tuesday afternoon.
+She asked the owner of Fitch’s IGA, or “the world’s 8th wonder,” as she likes to call him, Leonard Fitch, also a city council member for over 50 years, what was going on with the empty shelves.
+He explained that he was having issues getting enough employees to restock the shelves or to unload the palettes that come on Tuesday afternoons.

 “What people don’t realize is if we’ve run out of a stick of butter or a cup of sugar, this is it.
 And we have a Dollar General but, no, we want to support [Leonard Fitch],” Marcy Thobaben said.